doomnor/anki-manual-zh-tw/src/browsing.md

 You can see a preview of what the currently selected card would look like when reviewing by clicking the **Preview** button next to the search box.
-Note that this will not display any type-the-answer fields on your cards, which makes it easier to preview the cards quickly.
+Note that this will not display any type answer fields on your cards, which makes it easier to preview cards quickly.
 In Notes mode, the preview is shown for the first card of the selected note.

 ## Menus and Actions